Critical properties of the prethermal Floquet Time Crystal: Perturbative correction at one loop

 Accordingly, in terms of the parameters $r$ and $r_1$ of the original model and of the associated dimensionless quantities $a$ and $q$ (see Eqs.~\eqref{qdef} and \eqref{adef}), the critical line is shifted compared to that in the absence of interaction (i.e., with $\widetilde{B}_4 \mapsto 0$) as

-The resulting shift of the critical line is therefore downwards, i.e., the stable green disordered region, due to the interaction, widens at the expense of the red unstable (ordered) region, as usually occurs also in equilibrium.
+The critical line is therefore shifted downwards, i.e., the stable green disordered region, due to the interaction, widens locally at the expense of the red unstable (ordered) region, as usually occurs also in equilibrium.
 This fact is shown schematically in Fig.~\ref{fig1}.